-UCS (Bernadó-Mansilla and Garrell 2003) is a learning classifier system derived from XCS.
-It inherits the main features of XCS, but specializes them for supervised learning tasks.
+UCS [3] is a learning classifier system derived from XCS.
+It inherits the main features of XCS, but specialize them for supervised learning tasks.
 UCS mainly differs from XCS in two perspectives.
 Firstly, the learning interaction is adjusted to a supervised learning scheme.
 UCS benefits from knowing the class of the input example since it only explores the correct class.
-Secondly, in UCS, the accuracy is computed as the proportion of correct predictions of the rule.
+Secondly, the accuracy in UCS is computed as the percentage of correct predictions of the rule.

 In the following, we briefly describe each component of the system.
-For further details, the reader is referred to Bernadó-Mansilla and Garrell (2003), Orriols-Puig and Bernadó-Mansilla.
+For further details, the reader is referred to [3, 24].

 Representation.
 UCS inherits the rule representation of XCS.
-Thus, each rule has the form: condition \longrightarrow class.
-Moreover, each rule consists of the following parameters: (a) accuracy acc; (b) fitness F; (c) correct set size cs; (d) numerosity num; and (e) experience exp.
+Thus, each rule has the form: $condition \rightarrow class$.
+Moreover, each rule consists of the following parameters: a) accuracy acc; b) fitness F; c) correct set size cs; d) numerosity num; and e) experience exp.
 Accuracy and fitness are measures of the quality of the classifier.
 The correct set size is the estimated average size of all the correct sets where the classifier participates.
 Numerosity is the number of copies of the classifier, and experience is the number of times that a classifier has belonged to a match set.

-Performance component.
-In training mode, at each learning iteration, UCS receives an input example x and its class c.
+Performance Component.
+In train mode, at each learning iteration, UCS receives an input example x and its class c.
 Then, the system creates the match set [M], which contains all classifiers in the population [P] whose condition matches x.
-From that, the correct set [C] is formed, which consists of the classifiers in [M] that predict class c.
+From that, the correct set [C] is formed, which consists of the classifiers in [M] that predict the correct class.
 If [C] is empty, the covering operator is activated, creating a new classifier with a generalized condition matching x, and predicting class c.
 The remaining classifiers form the incorrect set ![C].

-In test mode, a new input example x is provided, and UCS must predict the class.
-To do this, the match set [M] is created.
+In test mode, a new input example x is provided, and UCS must predict the associated class.
+To do that, the match set [M] is created.
 All classifiers in [M] emit a vote, weighted by their fitness, for the class they predict.
 The most-voted class is chosen as the output.

-Parameter updates.
+Parameter Updates.
 Each time a classifier participates in a match set, its experience, accuracy, and fitness are updated.
 Firstly, the experience is increased.
-Then, the accuracy is computed as the proportion of correct classifications:
+Then, the accuracy is computed as the percentage of correct classifications: